Maxim Dlugy

-Chess career
+Chess career highlights

 In 1984, he finished 3rd in the U.S. Chess Championship.
 He was 2nd in New York 1985, 2nd in Clichy 1986–87 and 3rd in the 1987 U.S. Chess Championship.
 He graduated from the Dalton School in New York City in 1984.

+Dlugy won the 1988 World Open in Philadelphia, defeating GM Nick de Firmian in the last round, to claim the $25,000 first prize, at the time the largest prize for chess in North American history.

 He was elected president of the United States Chess Federation in 1990.

 Dlugy was the first chess grandmaster hired by IBM to work on the Deep Blue chess computer project, in 1990.

 In March 2006, after returning to the U.S., Dlugy received a special invitation to play in the U.S. Chess Championship in San Diego, California.
 He achieved a plus score.

 Dlugy was one of the campaign managers along with Garry Kasparov for Anatoly Karpov when he ran for FIDE President in Khanty-Mansiysk, Siberia, in 2010.

 Dlugy operates Chess Max Academy, a chess school with locations in New York City and Connecticut.

+Cheating allegations

-In 2013, Dlugy helped investigate a cheating scandal involving Bulgarian FM Borislav Ivanov, who according to Dlugy was a using a device in his shoe that signaled him what moves to make.
+In 2013, Dlugy helped investigate a cheating scandal involving Bulgarian FM Borislav Ivanov, who according to Dlugy was using a device in his shoe that signaled him what moves to make.
 Ivanov was subsequently banned by the Bulgarian Chess Federation.

 On two separate occasions in 2017 and 2020, Dlugy was suspected of, and later admitted to, having cheated himself in a Titled Tuesday online tournament run by Chess.com.
 The incident received renewed attention after Magnus Carlsen referenced it during the Carlsen–Niemann controversy, claiming that Dlugy had previously served as a coach of Hans Niemann.
-Later, Vice published an article where chess.com released e-mails showing that Dlugy had confessed to cheating multiple times on chess.com and had to be banned entirely from all events with cash prizes.
+Later, Vice published an article where Chess.com released e-mails showing that Dlugy had confessed to cheating multiple times on Chess.com and had to be banned entirely from all events with cash prizes.
 On October 10, 2022, Dlugy made a lengthy statement denying that he had done any actual cheating, defending Niemann, and denying any involvement with Niemann's game.
-Niemann has denied that Dlugy was ever his mentor.